rkyleg/scope/armadillo/doc/settings.md

     - start in wordwrap mode
     - default = 0
 - run
-    - the run command to run
+    - the command to run (dos or shell command) which is passed the filename.
-    - Ex: if you have node installed: run=/home/convolutedlogic/nodejs/bin/node
     - you can add arguments with the command like -u to make Python print as it goes instead of at the end.
+    - Special Commands - there are some reserved commands that perform a specific function in Armadillo.
+        - *preview* - html and markdown use this by default to load in the split preview plugin.
+        - *webbrowser* - use this command to launch the file in your default web browser.
+    - Example: if you have node installed you can set your path to node:
+            *run=/home/convolutedlogic/nodejs/bin/node -i*
 - fave
     - a favorite language and shows up in New menu and on home page
     - this defaults to true (1) if not specified. set to 0 to not show in new menu